These social scripts are for families and teachers visiting the museum with children on the autism spectrum.

 Low sensory spaces, coloured blue on the map, are quiet areas that are bright, have few people and no multimedia.
 High sensory spaces, indicated in pink, are busy places with a mix of multimedia, loud noises and/or low light.
 The Planetarium, the Lightning Room and the Pumping Station are all areas which visitors may find confronting and these are marked in yellow.

-You can borrow a laminated copy of the map from the Scienceworks Information desk or you can download your own.
+You can borrow a laminated copy of the map from the Scienceworks Information desk or you can download your own via the link below.

 Scienceworks Museum tends to be quieter between 3pm and 4.30pm on weekdays during term time.
 February and December before Christmas are the quietest months.